-- > All staff praise and congratulate children. - Each week, we nominate children from each class to receive The Rivington Remarkables Award and the Seven Wonders Award certificates in our special celebration assembly. - Moving a child onto the rainbow (KSI/Foundation) and Bronze, Silver, Gold (KS2). - Awarding stars on children's star chart for using their best effort in their work/behaviour. - All classes have an opportunity to lead an achievement assembly where they are able to show examples of their best work. - > Letting children show their good work to another teacher and/or the Headteacher. - > We acknowledge the efforts and achievements of children in their out of school sports and activities through 'Proud Wall' display board in classes. - Certificates and awards at the end of every half-term. - > Certificates and awards at the end of the academic year. - > Additional responsibilities given to Y6 children. - > Awarding of 'Golden Time' at the end of the week. - School Council responsibilities. - > The wearing of different colour jumpers in Y6, identifying them as having additional responsibilities in terms of setting a good example in every aspect of school life.
+- 4 All staff praise and congratulate children. - Each week, we nominate children from each class to receive The Rivington Remarkables Award and the Seven Wonders Award certificates in our special celebration assembly. - Moving a child onto the rainbow (Foundation) - Rewarding the children with raffle tickets (KSI) - Earning Dojo's (KS2), working towards a whole class treat - All classes have an opportunity to lead an achievement assembly, via Zoom, where they are able to show examples of their best work. - Letting children show their good work to another teacher and/or the Headteacher. - We acknowledge the efforts and achievements of children in their out of school sports and activities through 'Proud Wall' display board in classes. - Certificates and awards at the end of every half-term. - Certificates and awards at the end of the academic year. - 4 Additional responsibilities given to Y6 children. - School Council responsibilities. - The wearing of different colour jumpers in Y6, identifying them as having additional responsibilities in terms of setting a good example in every aspect of school life.